News

 Together with the other two projects—Azalea Hill and Dias Ridge Phases II & III—identified in our 3 Gaps Initiative, Easy Grade Trail will move us closer to the completion of a bike-legal, natural surface route from the Golden Gate Bridge to Point Reyes!

-MCBC met with State Parks and other stakeholders last week to preview the project and review outcomes from several rounds of input on issues ranging from potential user conflicts to environmental impacts.
-Challenges to be addressed in the trail adaptation include realigning trail intersections to improve sightlines, creating pinch points to minimize the likelihood of user conflicts, and avoiding a serpentine habitat.
+MCBC met with State Parks and other stakeholders last week to preview the project and review outcomes from several rounds of input.
+The issues ranged from potential user conflicts to environmental impacts.
+Challenges in trail adaptation include realigning trail intersections to improve sightlines.
+Creating pinch points to minimize the likelihood of user conflicts and avoiding a serpentine habitat are also important.

-The change-in-use approach avoids the cost and environmental impacts of building a brand new trail, instead taking advantage of a redundant trail.
+The change-in-use approach avoids the cost and environmental impacts of building a brand-new trail.
+Instead, it takes advantage of a redundant trail.
 Old Mine Trail (hiker/equestrian) and Bootjack Trail (hiker only) will remain bike-free alternatives.

 Many people choose off-road bicycling specifically to avoid motor vehicle traffic and the fear of being struck by a car.
 Consequently, most mountain bikers report a diminished experience when riding any real distance in Marin due to the need to ride roads to connect trails.

-MCBC’s 3 Gaps Initiative identified key gaps in Marin’s trail network that do just this: Dias Ridge, Azalea Hill, and Easy Grade Trail.
-Once all three are complete, you will be able to ride a bike-legal, natural surface route from Golden Gate Bridge to Pt.
-Reyes without exposure to vehicle traffic.
+MCBC’s 3 Gaps Initiative identified key gaps in Marin’s trail network.
+These include Dias Ridge, Azalea Hill, and Easy Grade Trail.
+Once all three are complete, you will be able to ride a bike-legal, natural surface route from the Golden Gate Bridge to Pt.
+Reyes.
+This will happen without exposure to vehicle traffic.

 MEMBERS MAKE IT HAPPEN!

-We’re excited to build on this momentum with several more projects that will increase access and improve trail connectivity, headlined by our campaign to create new gravel and mountain biking opportunities in Pt.
+We’re excited to build on this momentum with several more projects that will increase access and improve trail connectivity.
+Our campaign aims to create new gravel and mountain biking opportunities in Pt.
 Reyes National Seashore and throughout MarinAre you with us?

 MCBC’s work to make bicycling safe, fun, and accessible relies on your generous giving.
-Please support the organization that makes your rides better by joining us today and making a one-time or recurring gift to MCBC’s Off-Road Program.
+Please support the organization that makes your rides better by joining us today.
+Make a one-time or recurring gift to MCBC’s Off-Road Program.